stack360/compass-training/compass-adapter/README.md

 # compass-adapter
-records and summaries for compass training about compass adapter, and installer such as ansible# compass-adapter
+records and summaries for compass training about compass adapter, and installer such as ansible